 Circumcision to remove excess, tight foreskin

 Judgment is important in deciding how much foreskin to remove during the surgery; removing too little will require the circumcision to be re-done, while removing too much will result in painful, tight erection.
-The penile wound heals in 5 to 7 days in children and 8 to 10 days in adults.

 - not too much / not too little foreskin removed